amruthavarshini-gopal/4.Execution_of_NetworkCommends/README.md

 ## RESULT:

-Thus Execution of Network commands Performed.
+Thus, the execution of network commands was performed successfully.